Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 \subsection{Sample covariance matrices: Fourth-moment theorem}

-In this section, we use the comparison theorem for the minimum eigenvalue (\cref{cor:mineig-main}) to analyze the sample covariance matrix of a random vector whose marginals have uniformly bounded fourth moments.
-This result takes advantage of the fact that we only need one-sided control on the summands.
+In this section, we use the comparison theorem for the minimum eigenvalue (Corollary~\ref{cor:mineig-main}) to analyze the sample covariance matrix of a random vector whose marginals have uniformly bounded fourth moments.
+This result depends on the fact that we only need one-sided control on the summands.